Australian Slang Translator

 Expression of surprise Crikey

 For more dialect tools, the Cockney Translator covers rhyming slang from East London and the Gen Z Slang Translator handles current internet-native expressions.
-The full history of Australian English, including its Irish and British colonial roots, is covered in the Wikipedia article on Australian English.

 Frequently Asked Questions